gregsadetsky/maple/README.md

 - Mon 3/24: Montreal → New York by train

 ## I want this! aka How To Book

+<span style="background-color: #FFFF00">WE ARE AT CAPACITY, PLEASE CHECK WITH GREG BEFORE BOOKING ANYTHING</span>

 This is a "semi-"organized tour, meaning that: